 The medical director may conduct the Tanner Rating examination him/herself with the prior informed consent of the parent/guardian and of the student.
 The school must make provisions that allow for a private, dignified, chaperoned examination, with a parent/guardian present if he/she and the student so desire.
 Alternatively, the medical director may decide to use, but is not obligated to use, the Tanner rating provided by a private medical provider.
-The spring 2024 APP program currently does not allow for the use of a private medical provider tanner determination.
-Currently, the APP process is under review for possible revisions to the program for the 2024-2025 school year.
-Additionally, for girls giving a history of having gone through menarche, assigning a Tanner rating of five without a physical examination may also be done at the professional judgment and discretion of the medical director, if the history given is consistent with observation of body appearance while clothed.
 Since a Tanner Rating requires an intimate examination, it is essential that school districts create a sound protocol with simple and clear information for parents/guardians and students to understand what is required during an examination and whether private medical provider assessments, or a student or parent/guardian reported history of menarche are acceptable.